 2011: The Bee moves from the Grand Hyatt Washington to the Gaylord National Resort and Convention Center.

 2013: The Bee adds vocabulary to the written test.

 2017: 5-year-old Edith Fuller becomes the youngest to ever qualify for the national finals.

 Spellers from Around the World

 Spelling bee programs are administered by Bee-selected sponsors in all 50 states, the District of Columbia, American Samoa, Guam, Puerto Rico, the U.S. Virgin Islands and Department of Defense Schools in Europe.

 We also work in cooperation with sponsors in countries across the globe.
-In 2017, we will welcome spellers from the Bahamas, Canada, Ghana, Jamaica, Japan and South Korea to the Washington, D.C., area, though in the past we have also had spellers from China, Mexico and New Zealand.
+During our 90th year, we welcomed spellers from the Bahamas, Canada, Ghana, Jamaica, Japan and South Korea to the Washington, D.C., area.
+We have also had spellers from China, Mexico and New Zealand compete in years past.